Last Updated on December 9, 2021 by Chris and Lindsay

 On the northern end is the harbor and what we have come to call “tourist town.”
 Here you can book any number of charters – from fishing to aerial glacier trips to kayaking the fjords.

 You will also find some of the more popular restaurants and bars located along the harbor.
 Stroll down into the harbor and it’s likely you’ll see sea otters playing in the turquoise water!
+If you don’t spot them there then be sure to visit the Alaska Sealife Center where you will be sure to see some of Alaska’s marine creatures.

 Further to the south is what we call “old town.”
 This is a quieter scene boasting additional restaurants and bars.
 Get to know some of the more local places in this part of town.